jecombe/NFTGuessr/README.md

 ### 3.1 withdraw

-Allows the owner to withdraw Zama and token SPC from the contract.
+Allows the owner to withdraw Zama from the contract.

 ```solidity
 function withdraw() external onlyOwner {